irmen/prog8/docs/source/syntaxreference.rst

 The open curly brace must immediately follow the subroutine result specification on the same line, and can have nothing following it.
 The close curly brace must be on its own line as well.
+The parameters is a (possibly empty) comma separated list of "<parametername>: <datatype>" pairs specifying the input parameters.
+The return type has to be specified if the subroutine returns a value.

 .. todo::
     asmsub with assigning memory address to refer to predefined ROM subroutines asmsub with a regular body to precisely control what registers are used to call the subroutine

-.. data:: parameters

-        Comma separated list of "<parametername>:<datatype>" pairs specifying the input parameters.
-        Can be empty.

-.. data:: proc_results

-        Comma separated list of result value datatypes.
-        A subroutine without return values must omit the whole part with the arrow after the parameter list.

 Loops